pytest-dev/plugincompat/OVERVIEW.md

 A [heroku scheduler](https://addons.heroku.com/scheduler) job runs once a day that executes the `heroku_update.bash` script.

-The main job of this script is to run `update_index.py`, which is reponsible for querying `pypi` and updating `index.txt` with latest pytest plugin information.
+The main job of this script is to run `update_index.py`, which is responsible for querying PyPI and updating `index.json` with latest pytest plugin information.
 This file is then pushed back to GitHub which will trigger a new [travis](https://travis-ci.org) build.

 ## Details ##